AdamSai/particle_effects/index.md

 They should, however, serve as placeholders or inspiration for your own particles effects.
 Download links for each particle effect are above each `.gif`.

-If you want to learn more about particle effects in S&box or Half Life Alyx, I recommend reading the [S&box wiki.](https://wiki.facepunch.com/sbox/Creating_your_first_particle_effect)
+I recommend reading the [S&box wiki.](https://wiki.facepunch.com/sbox/Creating_your_first_particle_effect) if you want to learn more about particle effects in S&box or Half Life Alyx.

 # Table of contents